hackinhukk/UDCNeighborhoodMap/README.md

 ### Installing

-Once you have downloaded the file, just open the downloaded directory, and open the main.html file, either manually or through typing the command
+Once you have downloaded the UDCNeighborhoodMap directory, just open the downloaded directory, and open the main.html file, either manually or through typing the command
 ```
 open main.html
 ```
-into your terminal once you are in the downloaded directory.
+into your terminal once you are in the UDCNeighborhoodMap directory.